ombaviskar18/06_Pioneers/README.md

 - `requirements.txt`: List of required Python packages
 - `frontend/`: Directory containing the React frontend (if applicable)
 -
-Thank you
+Thank you,
-Made with Love
+Made with Love,
 By Pioneers